-During large transients, when major torque steps are applied or when switching between different pulse patterns, the stator flux error tends to be large and significant corrections of the switching instants are mandatory.
+The following scenarios typically lead to large transients: the application of large torque steps, the switching between pulse patterns of different pulse numbers, and the shifting of operating points across discontinuities in the switching angles.
+In all three cases, the stator flux error tends to be large and significant corrections of the switching instants are mandatory.
 As a result, the transient pulse pattern obtained by re-optimizing around the existing OPP might be suboptimal.
 However, the notion of harmonic distortion, which is based on the frequency analysis, is not meaningful during such transients.
 Therefore, rather than focusing on a minimal current THD, during transients the controller aims at achieving a very fast dynamic response by rapidly tracking the new stator flux reference trajectory.